Chelsea and Westminster Hospital: History

 The hospital displays many treasures from the predecessor hospitals.
 Some of these are in the first floor hospital chapel, including a 16th-century painting by Veronese from the Westminster Hospital and stained glass windows from St Mary Abbots Hospital and the Westminster Children's Hospital.

+In 2026, Vivienne Taylor, a former patient of Miss Tina Rashid, stalked her at both Chelsea and Westminster Hospital and Parkside Private Hospital, for over 5 years.
+She subsequently pleaded guilty at Westminster Magistrates' Court and was sentenced at Isleworth Crown Court and imprisoned for 14 months for stalking involving severe alarm and distress.
+Vivienne was given an indefinite restraining order from ever contacting the consultant gender affirmation surgeon again.

 Services

 Chelsea and Westminster maintains a range of medical and surgical acute services:

 Hand trauma

 The hospital provides a number of services which include a specialist hand surgery/management unit sometimes known as HMU.

 HIV / GUM

 The hospital's HIV/GUM Clinical Directorate was established in April 1991, and is today the largest specialist HIV unit in Europe, and enjoys a worldwide reputation as a centre of excellence in both the care of HIV-positive patients and a wide range of associated clinical research.

 The St Stephen's Centre is also home to the core laboratory of the International AIDS Vaccine Initiative (IAVI).

 Radio Chelsea and Westminster

 Radio Chelsea and Westminster is the hospital's own hospital radio station, available for; patients, staff and the local community.
 It was launched in 1977 to provide music and escapism for patients.
 Patients are able to listen to the hospital radio on Channel 6 on their hospedia bedside unit, or online at www.radiocw.org.
 The radio station has featured in a number of locations around the hospital it is currently on the second floor of the hospital between lift banks C and D.